 the changes to Britain's privatised railway over the last twenty years

 and reflects on what the future might bring.

 Friday 1 April Clwyd Railway

 Circle Denbigh Film Club.
-Railway Enthusiasts Film Night A night of
+Railway Enthusiasts Film Night.
+A night

 nostalgia and fun with a selection of films old and new to end our

 Circle 'All Steamed Up' Mr Barry Wynne presents a selection of his

 work from his vast catalogue of phtographs.